alan88wy/react-task-tracker/README.md

-# Getting Started with Create React App
+# React based Task Tracker

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project track your tasks in the db.json file using json-server.

 ## Available Scripts